A video game is an electronic game that involves interaction with a user interface to generate visual feedback on a screen.

 Although in the early 80’s the video game industry was booming, in 1983, the video game industry was hit with a huge recession.
 At that period, the video game industry was still a fraction of the size that it is today.
 Because of a drop of revenues of almost 97 percent, many companies producing video games, especially smaller third-party development companies, were forced to shut down.
 Also toy stores, who had been the main distributors for video games, concluded that they were just a fad and stopped promoting them in stores.

 The crash was attributed to several factors.
 First of all, there was an over saturation in the video game console market.
 By 1983, gamers had dozens of console choices to pick from.
 As a consequence, there was little continuity throughout gaming with friends.
 A second problem was that, after the success the video game industry experienced in the late 70’s and early 80’s, many companies were rushing to produce video games as quickly as possible.
 This trend of bad games culminated with several flops that financially crippled video game companies (the most frequently cited example of this is the video game E.T., which is considered the worst video game of all time! - see: Videogames buried in New Mexico).
-The final contributing factor to the crash was the waning interest in console games in favor of personal computers (think about the Commodore 64 that went on to become one of the best selling computers of all time.

 The video game console industry eventually recovered a few years later, mostly due to the widespread success of the Nintendo Entertainment System (NES) in 1985.